Things you must know

 Foreign nationals can import foodstuff in their main household goods shipment duty-free up to a limit of Rs.
 50,000/=

 Import duties on alcohol, wines, spirits, etc. are very high in India (approx. 160 % + fine & penalty).
 Hence it is not advisable to ship wine & liquor into India.
 However, if it is a must to ship then please complete our Alcohol Declaration Form with details of Brand, Type of Liquor, Quantity, Alcohol Content, Purchase Price, etc. It is also advisable to pack them separately and load them at the beginning of the container to enable easy retrieval for customs inspection.

 Import of Motor Cars and Bikes:

 Motor cars can be imported by paying customs duty @ 208% of the CIF value for both used and new cars.
-Motor Bikes can be imported by paying customs duty @ 185% of the CIF value for both used and new bikes under transfer of residence and customs may charge fine and penalty unto 100% on duty if motor mike not manufactured as per indian spec,
+Motorbikes can be imported by paying customs duty @ 185% of the CIF value for both used and new bikes under transfer of residence and customs may charge a fine and penalty of 100% on duty if the motor mike not manufactured as per Indian spec,

 Import of Pets:

 Two pets per passenger.
 Veterinary certificates and other health documents are required.
 Please contact us for more information prior to shipping.

 The information presented herein is based on customs data available at the time of printing and is frequently subject to change without notice.
 It is the responsibility of the owner or importer of the household goods to comply with the current customs restrictions, regulations, and duties of the country to which the goods are imported.
 We strongly advise customers to contact the consulate or embassy of the destination country for the most current information on customs regulations, restrictions, and duties for importing household goods, personal effects, and vehicles.